A PARADIGM SHIFT IN WORSHIP

-The focus is chiefly on the externals – the animals for the sacrifice, the place of worship, the time of worship, the dress code for worship, or the religious rites.
+The focus is chiefly on the externals – the animals for the sacrifice, the place of worship, the time of worship, the dress code for worship, and religious rites or ceremonies.

 In those days, the place of worship was very significant.
 Sacrifices must only be offered to God at the place He chose.